giulbia/baby_cry_detection/README.md

   it into 5 signals (5 second long), it applies the pipeline save from the training step to make a prediction.
 The _prediction_ step is performed on a Raspberry Pi 2B.

+To make it run properly, clone this repo in a folder.
+In the same parent folder you should also create the following tree structure:
+* PARENT FOLDER
+  * baby_cry_detection
+  * output
+    * dataset
+    * model

+Script `train_set.py` saves the trainset in folder _dataset_ and, script `train_model.py` saves the model in _model._
+Folders _dataset_ and _model_ are parameters with default values as shown above, they can be changed as wished.

 >Part of the data used for training comes from [ESC-50: Dataset for environmental sound classification](https://github.com/karoldvl/ESC-50)